 EASIER TO TRAIN

 Have you ever tried to tell a kitten to stay off the counter?
 Exactly.
 You can almost hear them laughing at you.
 While cats can’t be trained in the typical sense, they will eventually learn what is and isn’t socially acceptable in your home.
 With older cats, they are more likely to get the hint after a few reminders.

 But one of the biggest reasons why I am happier to adopt an adult cat is because they are already litter box trained!
-When you adopt an adult cat, you just have to show them where the litter box is one time and that’s it.
+When you choose an adult cat, you have to show them where the litter box is one time and that’s it.
 Training is done!

 LITTER FOR GOOD™ PROGRAM